SunX99/AD5X/Firmware/Extracted/Readme.md

 Commit then to the repo as the version number.

-### Compare
+### Compare updates

 Running compare on these dirs to find the changes and learn.

-Once I get the password on the non-factory files
-I will commit them to a repo so I can walk through the updates.
+~~Once I get the password on the non-factory files~~ ~~I will commit them to a repo so I can walk through the updates.~~ Committed each factory as their version to the repo.
+I may want to eventually create a new repo for the firmware.
+For now I am keeping everything in the same folder.

 ---